jingsong-liu/mcr-server/README.md

 ## Overview
 mcr-server is an original http-server based on tcp.
-For now, it is only for learning linux environment programming.
-Common used programming skills such as socket/io ,tcp/ip and http protocol, multiple threads, multiple processes ...
-All of them are necessary for this project.
-In the future, it will serve for deploying static pages(some interesting web pages crawled from net).
+It is designed for deploying static web pages.
+Also it's a good project for learner

 ## Features
-*	除libc/libpthread以外，它不依赖于的任何库
-*	服务器可配置
+*	No library depency(except libc and libpthread)
-*	基于线程模型和事件模型
+* Lightweight
-*	支持并发下载资源
+*	Service Configurable
+* High Responsiveness(kept by thread connections)
-*	支持对象存储资源（七牛云）
+*	Support mime types

 ## build and run
 ### 1.Get source code